smpallen99/coherence/README.md

 $ mix coherence.install --full-invitable
 ```

+This will:

+* add the coherence configuration to the end of your `config/config.exs` file.
+* add a new User model if one does not already exist
+* add migration files
+  * timestamp_add_coherence_to_user.exs if the User model already exists
+  * timestamp_create_coherence_user.exs if the User model does not exist
+  * timestamp_create_coherence_invitable.exs
+* add view files web/view/coherence/
+* add template files to web/templates/coherence
+* add email files to web/emails/coherence
+* add web/coherence_web.ex file

-This will add the coherence configuration to the end of your `config/config.exs` file.
-Please review this file as there are a couple items you will need to customize like email address and mail api_key.
+You should review your `config/config.exs` as there are a couple items you will need to customize like email address and mail api_key.

 See [Installer](#installer) for more install options.